abreu-dev/dotnet-angular-docker-authenticator/README.md

 # Yoda

-Projeto de autenticação, com uso de .NET, Angular e Docker.
+Project for study proposes, only for authentication, using .NET, Angular e Docker.